-The study of social inequality in general and racial inequality in particular has been a staple question for American sociology since it's founding at the close of the nineteenth century (Du Bois 1899: 130-131, Du Bois 1903).
+The study of social inequality in general and racial inequality in particular has been a staple question for American sociology since it's founding at the close of the nineteenth century (Dubois 1899, Dubois 1903).
 However, after a century of debate, there is still very little if any consensus on the reasons for social, political and economic inequality between blacks and whites in the United States.
 That is, despite the political and judicial gains of the modern civil rights period, 'black folk'1 continue to struggle for parity with their white peers and there is still much debate concerning the reasons for such persistent inequality.
-Broadly speaking, there are two primary explanations for this relatively asymmetric social positioning: the somewhat changed, but nonetheless unforgiving presence of an anti-black racial animus that is endemic to social thought and public policy in American society (Bonilla-Silva 2001, Feagin 2000) or the presence of a deeply ingrained and seemingly cancerous cultural pathology coursing through the 'veins' of black social networks (Cosby and Poussaint 2007, Lewis 1965, McWhorter 2001, Moynihan 1965, Thernstrom and Thernstrom 1997).
+Broadly speaking, there are two primary explanations for this relatively asymmetric social positioning: the somewhat changed, but nonetheless unforgiving presence of an anti-black racial animus that is endemic to social thought and public policy in American society (e.g., Bonilla-Silva 2001, Feagin 2000) or the presence of a deeply ingrained and seemingly cancerous cultural pathology, coursing through the 'veins' of black social networks (e.g., Cosby and Puissant 2007, Lewis 1965, Moynihan 1965, Thernstrom and Thernstrom 1997).

-According to Thomas Sowell the comparative study of African Americans and black Immigrants from the British West Indies (i.e., Afro Caribbeans) is representative of a naturally occurring scientific experiment whereby the investigator can isolate the degree to which anti-black animus and/or cultural pathology are responsible for racial inequality (Sowell 1978: 42).
-Indeed, Sowell has argued that since both ethnic groups are black, the greater success of black immigrants implicates African American culture as the key factor in the production of black-white racial inequality.
+According to Thomas Sowell (as quoted above, 1978: 42) the comparative study of African Americans and black Immigrants from the West Indies is representative of a naturally occurring scientific experiment whereby the investigator can isolate the degree to which anti-black animus and/or cultural pathology are responsible for racial inequality.
+Indeed, Sowell has argued that since both ethnic groups are black, the greater success of black immigrants implicates African American culture as the key factor in the production of black-white racial inequality.2

+1 Using the parlance of W.E.B Du Bois (Du Bois 1903).

 While there is much to learn about the relative roles of color and culture in the production of black-white racial inequality vis-à-vis such a black ethnic comparative, there are systematic limitations associated with presenting such a comparative as a 'naturally occurring scientific experiment' whereby levels of anti-black animus are controlled.
 That is, we might ask: does perceived nativity alter the ways in which black people experience anti-black racial animus in the United States?
 Posed another way, "Are Black Immigrants a Model Minority?"